Acupuncture

 Is Acupuncture Safe for Children?

 Yes.
 In some instances children actually respond more quickly than adults.
-If your child has an aversion to needles, Angie may massage the acupuncture points, this is called Acupressure.
-Cupping is also a good therapy for children.
+Cupping and nutrition is also a good therapy for children.

 Angela (Angie) K. Phifer is a licensed Acupuncturist.
 She has a Masters Degree in Science and in Traditional Oriental Medicine.
 She is a diplomat of Acupuncture by the National Certification Commission for Acupuncture and Oriental Medicine (NCCAOM).

-Angie Graduated from the American Academy of Acupuncture in Roseville, Minnesota with a 3.8 GPA.
-She studied under many Professional Chinese Doctors who supplied her with the knowledge to treat a wide variety of health conditions with acupuncture and herbs.
+Angie Graduated from the American Academy of Acupuncture in Roseville, Minnesota.
+She studied under many Professional Chinese Doctors who supplied her with the knowledge to treat a wide variety of health conditions with acupuncture and cupping.

 For More Information: 865-250-7737